 The acne bacterium Propionibacterium acnes, often identified by its abbreviation P. acnes, plays an unusual role in health and disease.

-Everyone has billions of Propionibacterium acnes on their skin.
+Everyone has billions of P. acnes on their skin.
 Sometimes this bacterium builds up and clogs a pore, forming a whitehead that later oxidizes on contact with the air into a blackhead.
 Sometimes the immune system attacks the acne bacteria in a pore and forms a pimple, that can be covered with skin to form a cyst.

 Sometimes P. acnes gets into the eyes and causes infections there, and when it is transferred inside the body during a surgical procedure1, it can even induce hardening of the arteries, clog the copper stents heart surgeons implant to keep coronary arteries open, and trigger heart attacks.